Work with code and text, run processes, and automate tasks using Claude Desktop's subscription model - no per-token API charges.

 Claude Desktop Commander works with Windows, macOS, and Linux.
 Work is ongoing to improve Windows support, WSL integration, and enhance compatibility with various Linux distributions.

-Claude Desktop Commander operates within certain safety boundaries:
+Claude Desktop Commander operates within a configurable security framework:

-Command blocking features are still in development.
-You should always review the actions Claude proposes before allowing it to make system changes, especially when working with important files or system configurations.
+You can customize security settings by asking Claude about configuration options.
+Always review actions Claude proposes before approval, especially when working with important files or system configurations.

 Yes, users have reported success with very large codebases (one user mentioned 44k files with 11 million code lines).
 The tool can work across multiple projects and services simultaneously, making it suitable for complex development environments.